 Undue influence in a testamentary context is never presumed.
-The situation is different from the gift inter vivos situation where, in certain circumstances, there is a presumption of undue influence.
-Undue influence comes into play in a testamentary situation only when it is directly alleged by a party contesting a will, in which case the challenger must prove undue influence, unaided by any presumption.
+The situation is different from an inter vivos gift situation where, in certain circumstances, there is a presumption of undue influence.
+Undue influence comes into play in a testamentary situation only when a party contesting a will directly alleges it, in which case the challenger must prove undue influence, unaided by any presumption.
 Sopinka J. explained in Vout, "the burden of proof with respect to...undue influence remains with those attacking the will."

-The policy reason for the distinction between the gifts inter vivos situation and the testamentary situation is clear.
+The policy reason for the distinction between inter vivos gifts and testamentary dispositions is clear.
 It would be inappropriate to allocate to the propounder of a will the burden of disproving undue influence, since to do so would sometimes frustrate the wishes of a testator.
-The specific situations in which the wishes of the testator might be frustrated are those where there may have been no undue influence, but the propounder failed to meet his or her burden.
 As stated in the Vout case: